LoboArkano/Avalon-Online-Shop/README.md

 # HTML-CSS-capstone-project-Online-Shop
-The objective of this project is to create a web page from images of the design.
+This web page demos a store which sells the themed gifts.

 ## Screenshot